hweidner/check-mk-goodies/README.md

 subdirectory of the Checkmk agent.
 That's why the local check here does not consider Debian/Ubuntu or SUSE systems.

+## apk_updates

+On Alpine Linux, this script checks wether there are updates APK packages available.
+In contrast to RPM or DEB based distributions, there is no way to distinguish between security and other updates, so the check status is CRIT if there are pending updates, and OK otherwise.

+To safe bandwith, the check accepts the cached APK packages until it is older than one hour.

+Although the Checkmk requires the Bash shell to be installed, this check works with the default Bourne shell, as this is the default on Alpine Linux.

 ## reboot

 This script checks if a reboot is pending after package installations or updates.